sir-siemens/carND-project3/writeup_template.md

 ![The difficult right turn][image_right]

+One difficult left turn and right turn that I record additional data for fine tuning the model.

 #### 2. Final Model Architecture

 The final neural network consists of a convolution neural network with 5x5 and 3x3 filter sizes.
 The depths are between 24 and 64.
 All the conv layers contain RELUs.
 After the conv layers, 4 fully connected layers are used.
 The dimension of the outputs are  100->50->10->1.
 To avoid overfitting, I add Dropout layer with a dropout rate of 0,5 between the FC layers.